saeedh1986/STERPFB1/Saeed-Store-ERP-Lite-Full-Prompt.md

     -   **Accessibility**: Adjust the application's base font size (Default, Medium, Large).
     -   **Chart of Accounts**: A table to manage the general ledger accounts.
     -   **Danger Zone**: An option to reset all application data in `localStorage`.
+-   **Localization**: The application must be fully translated for English (LTR) and Arabic (RTL).
+All UI text, including labels, buttons, headers, and form fields, must adapt to the selected language.

 ---